blocknroll/weather-journal-app/README.md

 # Weather Journal App

 ## Overview
-The goal of this project was to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+The goal of this project is to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 A user can enter a zip code and their mood, and then click to "Log Your Weather."